Programs for Indigenous Youth

 What are your options?

-Aboriginal Youth Leadership Program
+Indigenous Youth Leadership Program

-The Aboriginal Youth Leadership Program consists of intensive experiential learning opportunities aimed at providing participants with the knowledge, skills and strategies necessary to prepare them to pursue academic goals and employment and to become catalysts for change through community development and multilateral cooperation regionally, nationally and internationally.
+The Indigenous Youth Leadership Program consists of intensive experiential learning opportunities aimed at providing participants with the knowledge, skills and strategies necessary to prepare them to pursue academic goals and employment and to become catalysts for change through community development and multilateral cooperation regionally, nationally and internationally.

 The four pillars of the program include overseas exchanges, youth forums, internships and the United Nations seminars.